TheJena/YAMS/README.md

 ========================
-The major purpose of YAMS is the "Programmazione 2" exam ("Programming 2" is a course about advanced skills in programming such as analysis, development of advanced algorithms, development and testing of applications written in C++ http://algogroup.unimore.it/people/marko/courses/programmazione_II/).
+The major purpose of YAMS is the "Programmazione 2" exam ("Programming 2" is a course about advanced skills in programming such as analysis, development of advanced algorithms, development and testing of applications written in C++.
+For more infos please visit
+http://algogroup.unimore.it/people/marko/courses/programmazione_II/).

 Usage